uptycslabs/terraform-azurerm-tenant-integration/README.md

   - `Application Administrator` (AD Role)
 - `Owner` role at the Root Management Group scope

-  For more information, refer to [https://learn.microsoft.com/en-us/azure/role-based-access-control/elevate-access-global-admin].
+  For more information on how to enable Access Control (IAM) for Root Management Group, refer to [this link](https://learn.microsoft.com/en-us/azure/role-based-access-control/elevate-access-global-admin).

 Absence of the above privileges may result in access related issues when trying to run the Terraform.